The Pawnshop No. 8: Production

-The Pawnshop No. 8 is an adaptation of a novel by Hong-Kong writer Zita Law.
+The Pawnshop No. 8 is an adaptation of an eponymous novel by Hong-Kong writer Zita Law.
 Principal photography began on May 13, 2003, without its star, Alex To; his arrival in Taiwan from his home in Hong Kong was delayed due to quarantine measures of the then-ongoing SARS outbreak.

 Reception

-Wu Qizong, writing for the Min Sheng Bao, remarked that Alex To's and Chen Chia-yu's roles were challenging, as the same actors had to play the same character from age twenty to their seventies.
+Wu Qizong, writing for the Min Sheng Bao newspaper, remarked that Alex To's and Chen Chia-yu's roles were challenging, as the same actors had to play the same character from age twenty to their seventies.